CristianLazoQuispe/udacity-nd256-project-three/explanation_2.md

 ### Space efficiency ###
 The space efficiency of the binary search approach is `O(log(n))`.
 The space efficiency of the red-black tree approach is `O(n)`.

-Both solutions use recursion, which requires space on the call stack for each recursive function call.
+The red-black solution also uses recursion, which requires additional space on the call stack for each recursive function call.